awsdocs/aws-dms-user-guide/doc_source/CHAP_Monitoring.md

 The gap, in seconds, between the last event captured from the source endpoint and current system time stamp of the AWS DMS instance\.
 If no changes have been captured from the source due to task scoping, AWS DMS sets this value to zero\.

 **CDCLatencyTarget**
-The gap, in seconds, between the last event applied on the target and the current system timestamp of the AWS DMS instance\.
+The gap, in seconds, between the first event timestamp waiting to commit on the target and the current timestamp of the AWS DMS instance\.
+This value occurs if there are transactions that are not handled by target\.
+Otherwise, target latency is the same as source latency if all transactions are applied\.
 Target latency should never be smaller than the source latency\.

 ## Managing AWS DMS Task Logs<a name="CHAP_Monitoring.ManagingLogs"></a>